 A budget laptop/desktop of today is capable of doing a lot of things at the same time.
-Students need laptops for online classes, communicating with classmates, research, writing, and more.
+Additionally, students need laptops for online classes, communicating with classmates, research, writing, and more.
 There are also Chromebooks which are usually cheaper than windows laptops.
 Furthermore, they perform similar tasks, cost less, and have longer battery life.
 Other than that, a laptop/desktop computer can be shared among family members.

 Taking care of the devices:

-Children should be taught how to take proper care of the devices before personally handing them the devices.
+Children should be taught how to take proper care of the devices before personally handing them devices.

-Children should be taught how to handle devices properly.
+In fact, children should be taught how to handle devices properly.
 Smartphones, tablets, and laptop displays can be quite fragile and can be broken even with little pressure or dropping the device.
 A case/cover for the gadget should also be provided.

 Parents should set up parental controls first before providing phones/tablets to their children.
-If they are a minor, social media user accounts should be set accordingly.
+If they are minor, social media user accounts should be set accordingly.
 Android and iOS let parents set up overall screen time and per-app screen time as well.
 TikTok, Facebook, and Instagram also have parental features built into them where you can monitor their activities.
 Moreover

 accounts passwords and device passwords should be in parental control.